defra-design/accessibility/src/interview/readme.md

 How to use
 ----------

+7 days before the interview, when sending the other information, include something like this:

 > To help us understand your technical understanding of accessibility requirements and assistive technologies, at the interview we’ll ask you about accessibility issues on an example page.
-You should explain how you would go about identifying accessibility issues and pick out at least three issues that you think are important to fix, and explain why.
 >
-> Please have a look at [this sample web page] and think about your approach and issues before the interview.
-You will be expected to feedback your responses at the start of the interview.
+> You will be expected to feedback your responses at the start of the interview.
 >
 > We do not expect a full audit or detailed review, but your responses should show an understanding of WCAG 2.1 compliance and how you approach such a task.
+>
+> Have a look at the [sample web page](https://defra-design.github.io/accessibility/interview) **before the interview.**
+>
+> At the start of the interview we will ask you to spend 5 minutes to:
+> * explain your approach to how you would identify accessibility issues on this page
+> * pick out four issues that you think are a priority to fix, and explain why they are important

+If required, also include

+> As a Reasonable Adjustment you can view a [textual description of the sample page](https://defra-design.github.io/accessibility/interview/description.txt).

 Accessibility
 -------------